Footwear Inspection: Complete Guide to Quality Control and Inspection Standards

 Container Loading Supervision (CLS)

-- Container condition checks
+- Container condition inspection

 - Quantity verification